siniesofia/flashcard-app/README.md

+# Flashcard app
-# Flashcard app is an educational app designed for helping people who are prepping for Finnish entrance examinations.
+Flashcard app is an educational app designed for helping people who are prepping for Finnish entrance examinations.